nandoflorestan/keepluggable/README.rst

 - Generate image slug from the name the user is typing
 - Optionally keep the original image stored (configurable)
 - Read EXIF data to fill in date and location, hopefully before the user types these
+- Read other EXIF, IPTC, and XMP metadata in photo files
 - Allow the user to draw a square on the image to generate the thumbnail
 - Configure what kinds of files are accepted (e. g. only images)
 - Define policies for formats: whether to convert/serve JPG, PNG, GIF